JonayahJ/tfq_blog/posts/how-get-out-revolutionized-the-american-scene.md

         icon: fas fa-link
         url: https://linkedin.com
 tags:
-    - SEO
-    - Life Style
+    - Black Horror
-    - Web Design
+    - Deep Dive
-    - Development
+    - Jordan Peele
-    - UI/UX
+    - Horror Legend
-    - Software
+    - Horror 101

 ---

-**Winners are recognized for outstanding app design, innovation, ingenuity, and technical achievement**
+**Before we get started, this is NOT a review.**

 ![Post Images](/images/post-single/post-single-02.webp)
 *The Apple Design Award trophy, created by the Apple Design team, is a symbol of achievement and excellence.*